pierre-24/nxt-interpreter/README.md

 Here, time is the key ingredient to arrive to the right angle.
 It is given by the following formula : `t(p) = D' / (p * f * D) * 180`, where `D'` is the half width of the robot (currently 0.825).
 Sadly, due to the precision of the hardware and the values (only integer values), the angle is not exactly 90°.
 Except if you move veeeeeeeery slowly.
+But if you want to play, there is a way to do better by using the rotation counter.

 ## Note: the project structure